saudade-studio/saudade-studio.github.io/_portfolio/printt.md

 For the second phase of expansion, a new wave of smart-printers had hit the market.
 We were uccessfully able to port all of our code from our IOT devices to a javascript preact application using a SDK from the printer.
-Fully eliminating any hardware leaving just the printer, with this the total network expanded up to 500 printers.
+Fully eliminating any hardware leaving just the printer, finally allowing the network to expanded to a total of 500 locations.

 ![A printtstation](/images/printt/4.jpeg){:.centered width="500"}